aimeego/guidance/tutorials/03-smart-contracts-javascript.md

 ## Write a smart contract

-Like Ethereum, Nebulas implements NVM virtual machines to run smart contracts, and the NVM implementation uses the JavaScript V8 engine, so for the current development we can write smart contracts using JavaScript and TypeScript.
+Like Ethereum, Carbon implements NVM virtual machines to run smart contracts, and the NVM implementation uses the JavaScript V8 engine, so for the current development we can write smart contracts using JavaScript and TypeScript.

 Write a brief specification of a smart contract: